farisjamaan/tuberculosis_detection/README.md

 # Tuberculosis Detection

-### A Deep Learning model for detection Tuberculosis in X-RAY images.
+### A Deep Learning model for detecting Tuberculosis in X-RAY images.

 ## Results:
 #### Accuracy 99.34 %